aws-samples/aws-refactoring-to-serverless/README.md

 # Refactoring to Serverless
-Refactoring, a popular coding technique is defined by Martin Folwer as:

-> A disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.

-Refactoring to Serverless aims to move code from the application to CDK automation.

-## Why refactor to serverless?

-There are multiple benefits to refactoring your solution to serverless:

-* The refactored code better *leverages platform capabilities*.
-Automation features don't need code library upgrades, testing, or debugging.
-They also generally scale better and are more robust than application code.
-* AWS continually adds *new services and capabilities*, so you might find that you had written application code for a function that can now be done using a service capability.
-Time to refactor!
-* Occasionally your *application's needs outgrow the capability* of one service.
-For example, EventBridge has many features to filter incoming messages but if your application's needs evolve to require a complex rule across multiple fields, you might need to refactor from EventBridge to a custom lambda function.
-* Refactoring to serverless can *improve your run-time characteristics* and reduce cost.
-For example, if you can replace polling for results with a callback or a wait state, you reduce latency and cost.

-Because of these benefits, refactoring should be an integral part of serverless development.
+A controlled technique for improving the design of serverless applications by replacing application code with equivalent automation code.

 ## About this repo:
-This repo contains AWS CDK implementation for the patterns at [Serverless Land : Refactoring to Serverless](https://serverlessland.com/refactoring-serverless/intro)
+This repo contains AWS CDK implementation for the refactorings at [Serverless Land : Refactoring to Serverless](https://serverlessland.com/refactoring-serverless/intro)

 | Name | Description |